electronicsleep/DebianDesktop/README.md

 DebianDesktop - Tools for Debian/Ubuntu

-Tools for using laptop + desktop with Debian
+Tools/scripts for setup and using laptop + desktop with Debian

-Use my desktop for affordable performance and Nvidia/GPU tasks (blender)
+Use my desktop for affordable performance and Nvidia/GPU tasks (blender/steam)

-Still using MacOS so checkout mac-keys.txt for setting up same keyboard layout
+For MacOS keys checkout mac-keys.txt for setting up same keyboard layout